 - Medical research and equipment for statutory or private healthcare

-- Consultation or feasibility
+- Research, consultation or feasibility studies

 - Large projects unless 70% of the funding has already been raised and the project will be completed within 1 year